RED QUEEN: Safeguarding Large Language Models against Concealed Multi-Turn Jailbreaking: Limitations

 Our proposed method outperforms prior works in evaluating LLM safety.
 This evaluation is conducted in a zero-shot setting.
 This method may be suitable for tasks with specific properties~\citep{zhang2022study} and may not address all potential hallucinations~\citep{ji2023survey,chen2023hallucination}.
 A more robust approach may involve multiple prompt attempts on both full and partial outputs to ensure consistency, with a fine-tuned model and meticulously annotated data being the optimal solution.

-Additionally, we focus on constructing multi-turn scenarios extensively in the text domain without exploring their effectiveness in multi-modality contexts, such as visual or speech.
-The introduction of a new modality can introduce orthogonal vulnerabilities, such as perception~\citep{zhang2024exploring} or modality alignment~\citep{li2024images}.
+Additionally, we focus on constructing multi-turn scenarios extensively in the text domain without exploring their effectiveness in multi-modality contexts, such as visual or audio.
+The introduction of a new modality can introduce orthogonal vulnerabilities, such as perception~\citep{zhang2024exploring,jiang2024marvel} or modality alignment~\citep{li2024images,yang2025multimodal}, which further complicate the model’s ability to remain both helpful and harmless, particularly in reasoning-intensive scenarios~\citep{jiang2023transferring,yang2025magic} where subtle intent or contextual cues play a crucial role.
 Therefore, our conclusions are primarily applicable to text-based jailbreak research.